garnajee/garnajee.github.io/content/posts/reverse-drivers.md

 draft: true
 ---

+**Abstract:**

+This project, conducted as part of the final year of an engineering degree in Cyberdefense at ENSIBS, delves into the intricate realm of Windows driver security.
+It's focused on their critical analysis and explores strategies for their assessment and mitigation.
+Through rigorous research and practical exploration, the project aims to contribute to the advancement of cybersecurity practices, equipping future professionals with essential insights and methodologies to safeguard against evolving threats within the Windows operating environment.

 # Introduction
 In the intricate landscape of operating systems, Windows drivers serve as crucial components, facilitating seamless communication between hardware and software.
 These drivers bridge the gap between user applications and hardware peripherals, enabling essential functions such as graphics rendering, network communication, and device management.
 Without drivers, the interaction between the operating system and hardware components would be impossible, underscoring their pivotal role in system functionality and performance.